15 Nov 2021

 There are predictions that there is a black hole in the Milky Way itself.
 The star Cygnus X- 1 emits X-rays and could be a binary star with a black hole as its companion star.
 Gases from Cygnus X-1 accelerate towards the black hole and would gain sufficient energy to emit the high-frequency X-rays observed.

-Scientists believe there is a black hole at the centre of every galaxy including our own and is the anchor to all galaxies.
+Scientists believe there is a black hole at the centre of every galaxy.

 Did you know there are also white holes?
 Read more here >>